 The works carried out between 2005 and 2008 address the themes of “life”, “transience” and “organism”.
 In the works of the series Per mortem ad vitam, Elizabeth Dorazio uses oil paintings from her previous series Mundi Maritimi, cutting them into fragments and combining them through collage with other anatomical-organic structures that are reminiscent, for example, of the venous system.
 In this manner, she mounts a new picture on a screen that acts as a diffuse, watery background, painted in acrylics.

 In her compositions from 2006 forward, Elizabeth Dorazio progressively elected a geognostic theme using primarily transparent materials that lead the eye toward what is normally invisible to human beings.
 Geognosis ontological also is part of these compositions, conceived in an infinite form and composed of several superimposed layers of transparent sheets of foil fixed to a background of Japanese paper, painted with diffuse watercolors that leave marks in the form of stains.
 Each of the transparent layers of paper displays fine lines that depict, as a motif, anatomical-organic structures.
 Each layer of transparent paper also contains cut-out openings, that allow a limited view of the underlying layers, so that, although the layers are superimposed, the overlapping papers with the drawings of anatomical structures become visible, also because of the translucent nature of the material.

-From the beginning of her journey as an artist, Elizabeth Dorazio has followed this flow of ideas surrounding the complex themes described above, attributing them with a creative, artistic language of their own, through her relentless search for new materials and textures, and everdiffering levels of expression.
+From the beginning of her artistic journey, Elizabeth Dorazio has followed this flow of ideas surrounding the complex themes described above, attributing to them a creative, artistic language of their own through her relentless search for new materials and textures, and ever-differing levels of expression.